Ampoule before or after moisturizer?

 When should you apply ampoules?

 After cleansing and toner, when the skin is clean and slightly damp.
-In the morning, choose antioxidant or hydrating formulas; in the evening, barrier support, retinoids, or peptides.
-For light‑sensitive actives: use at night and wear SPF during the day.
+In the morning, choose antioxidant or hydrating formulas; in the evening, barrier-supporting formulas, retinoids, or peptides work well.
+For light-sensitive actives, apply at night and wear SPF during the day.

-Usually the ampoule, if it’s more fluid.
-Otherwise follow thin‑to‑thick order.
-If you use two very similar formulas, apply the one with the higher concentration of actives first.
+Usually the ampoule, if it is thinner.
+Otherwise, follow the rule from thin to thick.
+If you use two very similar formulas, apply the product with the higher concentration of actives first.

-Dispense 2 to 5 drops, pat in gently, allow a short absorption time, then seal with cream.
-Avoid too much product and rushing your layers to prevent pilling.
+Put 2 to 5 drops into your hand, pat them in gently, allow a short absorption time, and then seal with moisturizer.
+Avoid using too much product or layering too quickly to reduce pilling.

-What should I apply first: serum or cream?
+What should I apply first: serum or moisturizer?

-Always serum first, then cream.
-The cream locks in actives and reduces TEWL, while the serum delivers targeted ingredients.
+Always serum first, then moisturizer.
+The moisturizer seals in the actives and helps prevent TEWL, while the serum delivers targeted ingredients.

-Looking for a clear answer on ampoule before or after cream for your routine, or product advice for K‑beauty from Korea and Japan?
-Visit NoticeMe and find suitable ampoules and creams for your skin type.
+Looking for a clear answer to “ampoule before or after moisturizer” for your routine, or product advice on K-Beauty from Korea and Japan?
+Visit NoticeMe and discover suitable serums and moisturizers for your skin type.